|

 J-Pole Style Antennas

-with matching devices.
-Fortunately they are a lot easier to adjust than a
+devices.
+Fortunately they are a lot easier to adjust than a beam.
+Here you

-beam.
-Here you move the coax up and down on the matching stub to find the
+move the coax up and down on the matching stub to find the lowest SWR.
+If

-lowest SWR.
-If the antenna reads too long or too short after adjusting the
+the antenna reads too long or too short after adjusting the stub, you can

-stub, you can try adjusting the length of the long radiating element a
+try adjusting the length of the long radiating element a little

 Ring Matched Antennas